Do you struggle to clearly define your priorities in life?

 What are my top priorities in life?

-In no particular order, here are some (but not all) of my own current priorities.
+In no particular order of importance, here are some (but not all) of my own priorities in life.
 Some have not always been, and some have always been priorities.
 Perhaps they might help you to see what you should be prioritising in your life.

 This was definitely not always high on my priority list.
 In fact, up until recently, I ignored my health quite a bit.
 I was diagnosed with two autoimmune diseases and instead of taking action and figuring out what I needed to do to get them in order, I turned a blind eye.

-However, at my last doctor’s appointment, for the first time since I can remember, my tests came back to show that my levels were all in order (all but one and working on that one!).
+However, at my last doctor’s appointment, for the first time since I can remember, my tests came back to show that my levels were all in order.

 And I’m not just working on my physical health.
-A year ago I had a breakdown due to work induced stress and it really helped me to embrace slow living and realise what my priorities are.
+An incident of burnout really helped me to embrace slow living and realise what my priorities are.
 I took the time to heal and have been more mindful of looking after my mental health since then.

 Friends and Family